xenoxue1988/odoo-woocommerce-sync/readme.md

 - **Guest Customers Mapping:** When enabled, orders placed by guest (unregistered) customers are matched to existing Odoo customers using their email addresses.
 If no matching customer exists, a new record is created automatically.
 When disabled, a customer placeholder (`ref = WooCommerce_Customer_Placeholder`) is assigned to the order.
 - **Line Items Product Mapping:** When enabled, each line item is mapped to an existing Odoo product using the `woocommerce_product_id`.
 If no match is found, a product placeholder is used.
 When disabled, all order line items are assigned to a placeholder product (`default_code = WooCommerce_Product_Placeholder`) while still displaying the WooCommerce product name.
 This option is not recommended since product details in WooCommerce may change over time, complicating accurate mapping.

+## Disclaimer

+This module is an independent third-party integration.
+It is not affiliated with, endorsed by, or sponsored by Odoo S.A. or Automattic Inc.

+All copyrights and trademarks are the property of their respective owners.

 ## Reference

 - [WooCommerce REST API Documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/)